 What Are Blind Threaded Inserts?

-Threaded inserts are typically made of brass, but with the growing need for sustainability, lead-free options such as aluminum or stainless steel are growing in popularity.
-Stainless steel provides greater corrosion resistance and strength, while aluminum threaded inserts are roughly 70 percent lighter than their brass counterparts.
+Threaded inserts are typically made of brass, but given the growing need for sustainability, lead-free options such as aluminum or stainless steel are growing in popularity.
+Stainless steel provides greater corrosion resistance and strength, and aluminum threaded inserts are roughly 70 percent lighter than their brass counterparts.

 Blind threaded inserts are perfect for attaching parts to tubes, castings, extrusions, or housing, and can be installed into most plastics, ceramics, and all metals of varying thicknesses.
 They’re also great for repairing stripped threads, creating long-lasting thread solutions.

 With assembled workpieces, some parts need to be disassembled and reassembled, sometimes repeatedly.
-Flexible plastics, as well as thin or brittle materials, that require load-bearing threads benefit greatly from the use of blind threaded inserts.
+Flexible plastics and thin or brittle materials that require load-bearing threads benefit greatly from the use of blind threaded inserts.

-Consider a skill game such as Skee-Ball, where components of the workpiece have a tubular steel frame and the ability to install fasteners is limited to one side.
-Using blind threaded inserts from Atlas Engineering, an operator can make quick work of an installation.
+Using blind threaded inserts, an operator can make quick work of an installation.
 With only one pair of hands and one fastener needed at each attachment point to finalize the assembly, production lines can work faster and operate more efficiently.
 Blind threaded inserts offer an impressive alternative to weld nuts and tapped holes, as well as tapping and self-drilling screws—all of which are time-consuming or difficult to install.

-Additionally, the ribbed walls of blind threaded inserts offer maximum strength to withstand the most demanding environments.
+Additionally, the ribbed walls of blind threaded inserts for metal offer maximum strength to withstand the most demanding environments.
 They’re also designed for automation and are perfect for every stage of production.
 They don’t require reworking after they’ve been installed, even when the workpiece has been previously coated or painted.
-Some industries where blind threaded inserts are popularly used include:
+Some industries in which blind threaded inserts are popularly used include:

 - Clean energy